Synkevych/developer-roadmap/README.md

 Provide live logs for easy find bugs and vulnerability.
 Has a lot of open source libraries for help to manage workflow.

 - [x] Continuous Integration (CI) and Continuous Delivery (CD) concepts
-- [ ] Concepts of cache and containers
+- [x] Concepts of cache and containers
 - [x] Setup CI for RoR project(with PostgreSQL, RSpec, Capybara, Webpacker)
 - [ ] Setup CD - deploy application to Heroku using **Deploy to Heroku action**
+- [ ] Setup Docker container for Testing Rails Application

 <details>
 <summary><b>Resources:</b></summary>